 11.25.1 Settlement of Forecasted Movement

+11.25.1.1 Generally

+The CAISO will settle Forecasted Movement as described in this Section 11.25.1 by Balancing Authority Area, which will be based on the Forecasted Movement determined for resources in the applicable Balancing Authority Areas in the EIM Area.
+The CAISO will also settle Forecasted Movement as described in this Section 11.25.1 by EIM Area, which will be based on the Forecasted Movement determined for resources in the Balancing Authority areas in the EIM Area that passed the flexible ramping sufficiency determination as specified in Section 29.34(m).

-11.25.1.1 FMM.
+11.25.1.2 FMM.

 The CAISO will settle FMM Forecasted Movement with Scheduling Coordinators as follows, where upward movement is a positive amount and downward movement is a negative amount:

-(a) the product of the Forecasted Movement calculated for each resource pursuant to Section 44.3 in MWhs and the FMM FRUP; plus
+(a) the product of the Forecasted Movement calculated for each resource pursuant to Section 44.3 in MWhs and the applicable FMM Flexible Ramp Up Price; plus

-(b) the product of the Forecasted Movement calculated for each resource pursuant to Section 44.3 in MWhs and the product of the FMM FRDP and negative one.
+(b) the product of the Forecasted Movement calculated for each resource pursuant to Section 44.3 in MWhs and the product of the applicable FMM Flexible Ramp Down Price and negative one.

-11.25.1.2 RTD.
+11.25.1.3 RTD.